iliailinskii/test-cases/README.md

 **Read data**

 Nothing special.
 I used pandas.read_csv / pandas.read_excel.
-In case of CSV sometimes you need to update separation parameter to ";" using sep = ";" condition.
+In the case of CSV sometimes you need to update separation parameter to ";" using sep = ";" condition.
 Also, if you work in Colab you can read files from your google disk
 ```
 from google.colab import drive